minhnh/mas_perception_libs/docs/python_package.md

     in the `model_kwargs_file` passed into the class constructor.
 An example of this file is [`image_detector_test_kwargs.yml`](../models/image_detector_test_kwargs.yml).
     - `_detect`: perform detection on a list of `sensor_msgs/Image` objects using the detection model.
-* Extension of this class can be used with `SingleImageDetectionHandler`, which is used in `ImageDetectionActionServer` and the test script [`image_detection_test`](../ros/scripts/image_detection_test) for detecting in images.
+* Extension of this class can be used with `SingleImageDetectionHandler`, which is used in `PlaneDetectionActionServer` and the test script [`image_detection_test`](../ros/scripts/image_detection_test) for detecting in images.

 ### `ImageDetectorTest`